 Low relative humidity makes you and your family more susceptible to catching a cold or the flu.
 A speedier progression and transmission of flu viruses has been linked to dry air.
 Respiratory infections caused by cold and flu viruses are also a leading trigger of asthma in children.

-When relative humidity in the home is low, it also impacts your family’s comfort by aggravating dry eyes, dry skin and may even lead to a sore throat in the morning.
+When relative humidity in the home is low, it impacts your family’s comfort.
+This leads to aggravating dry eyes, and skin and may even lead to a morning sore throat.
 Dry air is also the cause of increased static electricity in the home, which makes opening doors shocking and ruins your nice hairdo.

 ✓ Energy Costs